-The Master of Science in Education in Curriculum and Instruction program offers a degree in Curriculum and Instruction with an emphasis on Early Childhood Education.
-The program provides the experienced teacher an opportunity to gain new knowledge and skills in teaching and thereby improve his or her effectiveness in the classroom.
-The option in Early Childhood Education meets the guidelines of the National Association for the Education of Young Children (NAEYC).
-Completion of the Master of Science in Education degree in Curriculum and Instruction with an option in Early Childhood Education does not lead to teacher certification by entitlement.
+The degree options in Early Childhood Education meet the guidelines of the National Association for the Education of Young Children (NAEYC).
+Completion of the Master of Science in Education degree in Curriculum and Instruction with an option in Early Childhood Education does not lead to teacher licensure by entitlement.